Bruno Telushi

-Bruno Telushi (born 14 November 1990 in Vlorë) is an Albanian professional footballer who plays as a defensive midfielder.
+Bruno Telushi (born 14 November 1990) is an Albanian professional footballer who plays as a defensive midfielder for AF Elbasani.

-Telushi begun his career with his local club Flamurtari, making his debut in 2011 after spending four years in Italy at Virtus Entella.
+Telushi began his career with his local club Flamurtari, making his debut in 2011 after spending four years in Italy at Virtus Entella.
 From 2014 to 2017 he served as the captain of Flamurtari, replacing Franc Veliu.
 In 2017, he moved aboard for the first time, joining Croatia's Slaven Belupo.
 After a short spell, he returned in Albanian by joining Partizani Tirana, whom he won the Albanian Superliga title in the 2018–19 season.
 In August 2020, he joined Kukësi as a free agent.

 A former youth international, Telushi first represented the under-17 squad and then the under-21, and is yet to make his senior debut, despite receiving a call-up in November 2012.